 Robo-advisors are popular mostly because they help the average investor save on investment fees.
 While the average annual MER charged by mutual funds is around 2.20%, robo-advisors charge much less for managing your money.

-At WealthBar, they have a tiered fee system that ranges from 0.35% to 0.60% of your assets per year.
-This fee covers all the service you get including portfolio management, trading charges, re-balancing, financial advice, and more.
+At CI Direct Investing (formerly WealthBar), they have a tiered fee system that ranges from 0.35% to 0.60% of your assets per year.
+This fee covers all the services you get including portfolio management, trading charges, re-balancing, financial advice, and more.

 In addition to the annual management fee (0.35% to 0.60%), you will also pay ETF MER fees that are built-in and paid to the ETF companies directly.
 This fee ranges from 0.19% to 0.26%.
 ETF fees normally apply even if you buy the ETF yourself using your online brokerage account.